 The case study consisted of a series of public experiments addressed to the scientific community where each participant was asked to explore the chemical space both individually and collectively.
 The search started from scratch, meaning a single carbon atom, which could be extended and modified to nearly any molecular structure.
 The final goal was to design molecules that maximize a single-value scoring function.
-Since this is also the goal of de novo drug designers, results obtained by humans were then compared with those obtained by machines.
+Since this is also the goal of automatic de novo drug designers, results obtained by humans were then compared with those obtained by machines.
+As the first study or its kind, we used a molecular similarity function as a score for the chemical space exploration.
+This is a typical first step before using more complex, multi-objective functions (e.g. constituted by different machine learning models) that are more suitable for drug discovery programs.
+In fact molecular similarity is a surrogate for machine learning models and has two big advantages: on one side it is easily interpretable; and on the other side the successful design of the predefined target molecule, towards which the similarity functions achieve their maximum, can be unequivocally determined.